 Then use the dosage formula to calculate rate.

-Start an infusion of nitroglycerin at 10 mcg/min, then titrate to chest pain.
-The nitroglycerin is to be mixed as 50 mg in 250cc of D5W.
-Use the example below to see how to plug the numbers into the calculator.
+1. Start an infusion of nitroglycerin at 10 mcg/min, then titrate to chest pain.
+The nitroglycerin is to be mixed as 50 mg in 250 milliliters (mL) of D5W.
+First, convert mcg/min to mg/hr.

 The answer is 0.6 mg/hr.
 Then use the dosage formula.
 To complete the problem

 - Volume of dose available (mL) = 250 mL